Overview of average weight for women

 - Ages 60 and up: 166.5 pounds

 Your racial and ethnic background plays a part in your weight too.
-Across racial groups, average women’s weights in the U.S. look like this:
+Across racial groups, average women’s weights in the U.S. are as follows:

 - Non-Hispanic Asian: 132.4 pounds